pagopa/interop-signalhub-core/packages/signal-persister/README.md

 - ElasticMQ (for SQS simulation)
 - Postgres

-You can launch ElasticMQ and Posgtres with this command (**NB**: you need Docker installed into your machine):
+You can launch ElasticMQ and Postgres with this command (**NB**: you need Docker installed into your machine):

 ```
 docker-compose up postgres elasticmq